wuest/minitest-proptest/README.md

   * Fork the project.
   * Add tests for any new functionality/to verify that bugs have been fixed.
-  * Send a merge request on GitHub.
+  * Send a pull request on GitHub.

 ## Code of Conduct